 What should you do if you are accused of domestic violence?

 Domestic violence is regarded as one of the most sensitive areas of the law for everyone involved and even seeking specialist advice can seem daunting.
-If an allegation of domestic violence is made against you, you may be arrested without notice or asked to attend the police station.
+If you are accused of domestic violence, you may be arrested without notice or asked to attend the police station.
 If you find yourself in either of these situations, you should seek specialist legal advice before answering any police questions.

 Being question by the police regarding a domestic assault accusation can be a particularly emotional experience, especially if a family member has made the allegation against you.
 It will be difficult for you to make important decisions and to withstand questioning, so you should ensure you consult a specialist domestic violence solicitor.